cis1951/lec5-code/README.md

 }
 ```

+Notice how we got rid of the `.navigationDestination` modifier - that's because we're now telling the split view what to display in the `detail` closure.

+> [!NOTE]
-You might ask: What's that `detail:` doing there?
+> You might ask: What's that `detail:` doing there?
 That's actually a controversial feature called [multiple trailing closure syntax](https://github.com/apple/swift-evolution/blob/main/proposals/0279-multiple-trailing-closures.md).
 It was subject to some derision when it was initiaally proposed, but it's actually quite useful when dealing with SwiftUI.

 If you build and run, you'll notice while the app behaves the same way as before on iPhone, it feels a lot more at home on iPad.
 That's the magic of `NavigationSplitView` - it automatically adapts to whatever device you're using.